bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

   trajectory "changes direction" (a "U-Turn").
 At this point, you randomly sample a point from your path.
-In this way, you likely have seen enough of the local landscape to not double back on your path (which wastes computation).
+In this way, you likely have seen enough of the local landscape to not double back on your path (which wastes computation) but still have enough momentum to reach the tails.
 As far as I can tell, most implementations of HMC will have a NUTS sampler.

 Experiments
 ===========

 As I usually do, I implemented a toy version of HMC to better understand how it works.
-You can take a look at code on `Github <https://github.com/bjlkeng/sandbox/blob/master/hmc/hmc.ipynb>`__ (note: I didn't spend much time to clean up the code).
+You can take a look at the code on `Github <https://github.com/bjlkeng/sandbox/blob/master/hmc/hmc.ipynb>`__ (note: I didn't spend much time to clean up the code).
 It's a pretty simple implementation of HMC and MH MCMC algorithms, which pretty much mirrors the pseudocode above.